niheit/save-all-tif-ccitt.scm/README.md

 ; Copy .scm file to "/usr/share/gimp/2.0/scripts"<br>
 ; or "/usr/local/share/gimp/scripts" etc.<br>
 ; Open a PDF file as separate images in GIMP, and select the pull-down menu<br>
-; "Script-fu" - "Save all files as TIFF CCITT".<br>
+; "Script-Fu" - "Save all files as TIFF CCITT".<br>